vhuynen/Adeunis-Dry-Contacts-Mailbox-LoRaWAN/README.md

 #### Keep Alive - Frame 0x30

+The Dry contact is configured to send a healty report at Home Assistant every 24 hours (1440 mins) :

+- When a frame is received, the `mailbox_keep_alive` entity is set to `true`, and a countdown of 1438 minutes is triggered to set the entity to `false` just a few minutes before the next Keep Alive frame.
+This allows us to detect if the module is still alive.
+This tip allows for updating the entity every day, as Home Assistant doesn’t update the last_changed attribute of the entity if the state remains the same.

+- When a the frame is received, the `mailbox_status` entity is set to `false`.
+If the payload contains any issues (hardware or low battery), then the entity is set to `true` indicating trouble with the module.
+If an issue is detected, a health report is sent via Telegram.

 ### Dashboard

 A [custom button](./source/Home%20Assistant/mailbox-custom-button.yaml) allows you to quickly view the state of the mailbox.
-The heart pulse icon allows you to check that the module is still functioning within the last 24 hours, and the battery icon allows you to verify that there are no hardware or battery issues.
+The heart pulse icon allows you to check that the module is still functioning since the last 24 hours, and the battery icon allows you to verify that there are no hardware or battery issues.

 Below, the visual of the custom button :